List of DC Comics characters: D: Doctor Moon

-Doctor Moon is a fictional character appearing in American comic books published by DC Comics.
+Doctor Moon is a character appearing in American comic books published by DC Comics.
+He was created by Dennis O'Neil and Irv Novick and first appearing in Batman #240 (March 1972).

-Doctor Moon is a criminal neurosurgeon who sells his services to other villains that require his unethical skills of body modifications, psychological conditions, and torture.
-Doctor Moon was first seen in the Pre-Crisis as a member of the League of Assassins.
-Ra's al Ghul wanted him to reanimate a brain of a corpse so that he can interrogate only for that plan to be foiled by Batman.
+Moon is a criminal neurosurgeon who sells his services to other villains that require his unethical skills of body modifications, psychological conditions, and torture.
+Throughout his appearances, he allies with the League of Assassins and various other villains before Manhunter kills him.